ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 It is worth noting that not all high-demand content is "live" content.
 One popular example is when popular streaming content can be staged close to a significant number of requesters, as can happen when a new episode of a popular show is released.
 This content may be largely stable, so low-cost to maintain in multiple places throughout the Internet.
 This can reduce demands for high end-to-end bandwidth without having to use mechanisms like multicast.

-Caching and pre-loading can also reduce exposure to peering point congestion, since less traffic crosses the peering point exchanges if the caches are placed in peer networks, especially when the content can be pre-loaded during off-peak hours, and especially if the transfer can make use of "Lower-Effort Per-Hop Behavior (LE PHB) for Differentiated Services" {{RFC8622}}, "Low Extra Delay Background Transport (LEDBAT)" {{RFC6817}}, or similar mechanisms
+Caching and pre-loading can also reduce exposure to peering point congestion, since less traffic crosses the peering point exchanges if the caches are placed in peer networks, especially when the content can be pre-loaded during off-peak hours, and especially if the transfer can make use of "Lower-Effort Per-Hop Behavior (LE PHB) for Differentiated Services" {{RFC8622}}, "Low Extra Delay Background Transport (LEDBAT)" {{RFC6817}}, or similar mechanisms.

 All of this depends, of course, on the ability of a content provider to predict usage and provision bandwidth, caching, and other mechanisms to meet the needs of users.
 In some cases ({{sec-predict}}), this is relatively routine, but in other cases, it is more difficult ({{sec-unpredict}}, {{sec-extreme}}).